-[§]Project requires a Baseline Agreement.
+Project requires a Baseline Agreement.
 Please see the SB 1 Accountability and Transparency Guidelines for more information.

-[‡]The City of Salinas requested \$14,006,000 for the Harden Parkway Path & Safe Routes to School Project.
+†The City of Salinas requested \$14,006,000 for the Harden Parkway Path & Safe Routes to School Project.
 However, only \$8,079,000 in programming capacity remains in the Small Urban & Rural component.
 Commission staff will work with the applicant to determine if the project can be delivered with available ATP funding.

-- Abbreviations, Acronyms, and Initialisms CON: Construction Phase DAC: Project benefits a Disadvantaged Community NI: Non-Infrastructure Project Approval & Environmental Document Phase PS&E: Plans, Specifications & Estimates Phase PAGED.
-Phase R/W: Right-of-Way Phase SRTS: Safe Routes to School Project
+Abbreviations, Acronyms, and Initialisms yms, and Initia alisms CON: Construction Phase DAC: Pro DAC: Project benefits a Disadvantaged Community Non-Infrastructure Pro Project Approval & Environmental Document PS&E: Plans, Specifications & Estimates Phase Phase Phase 186 R/W: Right-of-Way Phase SRTS: Saf SRTS: Safe Routes to School Project